godruoyi/imageflow/README.md

 | tomarkdown | Convert image to markdown format            | filepath or url | markdown        | -                                                                                                                                    |
 | rename     | Rename image with uuid or date or something | filepath        | filepath        | to: string<br/>available variable name "{uuid}", "{timestamp}", "{yyyy}", "{yyyy_mm}", "{yyyy_mm_dd}"                                |

+## Install From Raycast Store

+coming soon...

+## Install From Source & Development

+Clone this repo and install it locally in developer mode.

+You will need to have [Node.js](https://nodejs.org) and npm installed.

+1. Clone this repo `git clone https://github.com/godruoyi/imageflow.git`
+2. Go to the folder `cd imageflow`
+3. Install dependencies `npm install & npm run build`
+4. Go to Raycast, run `Import Extension` and select the folder

 ## TODO